Dance Band: Critical reception

+The Monthly Film Bulletin wrote: "The thoroughly enjoyable nature of this film does not depend upon any one outstanding element; it is simply a straightforward, thoroughly competent piece of romanticism that is neither sentimental nor hyper-sophisticated.
+The plot is no more convincing than a dream, but the direction induces a light-hearted mood that makes one accept and enjoy every moment."

+The Daily Film Renter wrote: "Slender plot supported by aggregation of first-class speciality acts, plus dance combinations and syncopated music.
+Whole subject is frothy affair, lavish cabaret and theatre settings giving superficial glitter.
+Attractively presented with melodious tunes and effective romantic values.
+Light and airy confection that is sure to please the general run of patrons."

-The New York Times wrote, "In "Dance Band," the new film at the Fox Theatre in Brooklyn, Charles (Buddy) Rogers resumes the boyish smile and mannerisms that he employed so successfully a few years ago.
+The New York Times wrote, "In Dance Band, the new film at the Fox Theatre in Brooklyn, Charles (Buddy) Rogers resumes the boyish smile and mannerisms that he employed so successfully a few years ago.
 Rather more successful as a musician than as a romantic actor, he displays his versatility by playing almost every instrument in his jazz orchestra with skill.
-The story concerns two rival band leaders, Mr. Rogers and June Clyde, who meet under amusing if rather shopworn circumstances...The music, except for an excellent number called the Valparaiso, is commonplace."
+The story concerns two rival band leaders, Mr. Rogers and June Clyde, who meet under amusing if rather shopworn circumstances...T he music, except for an excellent number called the Valparaiso, is commonplace."